It is not change itself that scares people, but the speed at which that change is happening …

 Leadership 4.0 is about appointing digital leaders who can take responsibility for the people-side of this massive change, creating an open, employee-centric environment.

 The fourth revolution is about agility.
 Workforces, especially the technical, digital and engineering teams, will need to be able to analyse data and make informed decisions quickly.
 Teams will be formed from the skills required for that cross-functional project.
 This will require exceptional organisational and delegation skills from digital leaders who understand where those talents are and how to distribute tasks according to competence.

 Check out our course on Remote Leadership

 A Transparent, Innovative Work Place

 4.0 leaders encourage a transparent, creative culture that can change as situations dictate.
-This new work environment will be a significant and possibly an uncomfortable move for many who are used to secure and rigid project management within traditional manufacturing environments.
+This new work environment will be a significant and possibly uncomfortable move for many who are used to secure and rigid project management within traditional manufacturing environments.

-These new digital leaders will need to be a new breed, leading in a way that organisations haven’t seen before, prepared to embrace a very different way of working – just as their employees will be encouraged to develop their skills to evolve in the way they work for their personal needs and the common goal of the organisation.
+These new digital leaders will need to be a new breed, leading in a way that organisations haven’t seen before, prepared to embrace a very different way of working – just as their employees will be encouraged to develop their skills to evolve in the way they work for their personal needs and the common goal of the organization.